Kentucky vs. South Carolina NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Kentucky and its opponents have gone over the current 48.5-point total in all three games this season.
+- Kentucky and its opponents have combined to go over the current 48.5-point total in all three games this season.

-- Saturday's total is 13.8 points lower than the two team's combined 62.3 points per game average.
+- The combined points per game average of the two teams, 62.3, is 13.8 points above Saturday's over/under.

-- The 39.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 48.5 over/under in this contest.
+- These two squads combine to allow 39.3 points per game, 9.2 fewer than this contest's over/under.

 Kentucky Stats and Trends

-- So far this season Kentucky has two wins against the spread.
+- Kentucky has two wins against the spread in three games this season.

-- The Wildcats have covered the spread twice this season when favored by 5 points or more (in three chances).
+- This season, the Wildcats have two ATS wins in three games as a favorite of 5 points or more.

-- Kentucky's games this year have gone over the point total two times in three opportunities (66.7%).
+- Kentucky's games this year have hit the over on two of three set point totals (66.7%).

-- Kentucky is 2-1 against the spread and 3-0 overall this season when the team records more than 19.0 points.
+- Kentucky is 2-1 against the spread and 3-0 overall in games when it records more than 19.0 points.

-- When Kentucky churns out more than 287.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Kentucky piles up more than 287.7 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Wildcats have turned the ball over eight times this season, one more turnover than the Gamecocks have forced (7).